 An energy analyst armed with both a strong understanding of the fundamental principles behind energy usage and an understanding of how to systematically perform field assessments of lighting, HVAC and motors can quickly begin adding value to their firm’s business.
 Uniquely designed and adapted to local building types, this course combines morning classroom presentations with afternoon ‘hands-on’ field assessments of real-world energy conservation scenarios.
 Throughout this course (up to a week in overall duration) students will actively engage in developing credible and defendable energy savings estimates, and learn to present them in easy-to-understand formats.

 It is generally accepted that using whole-building energy modeling tools represents the best-in-class approach for estimating energy savings associated with deep retrofits.
 This course, designed for practitioners with little energy modeling experience, covers the fundamentals of general energy modeling tools.
-A software agonistic course, students completing this course will develop a sense of how/when/why and where energy simulation could best be used as a problem-solving tool.
-The course includes demonstrations of several different simulation/modeling tools and discusses in depth the pros and cons of non-simulation modeling methods such as custom spreadsheets, measure specific spreadsheets and calculators.
+An agonistic software course, students completing this course will develop a sense of how/when/why, and where energy simulation could best be used as a problem-solving tool.
+The course includes demonstrations of several different simulation/modeling tools.
+It discusses in depth the pros and cons of non-simulation modeling methods such as custom spreadsheets, measure-specific spreadsheets, and calculators.

-Designed around the eQUEST energy simulation tool, this course lead practitioners through eQUEST examples of advanced modeling topics such as modeling complex control strategies, developing custom performance curves to represent existing mechanical equipment, modeling complex utility tariff structures, and configuring the energy model as a reporting device to assist in M&V (measurement and verification) activities.
+Designed around the eQUEST energy simulation tool, this course leads practitioners through eQUEST examples of advanced modeling topics such as modeling complex control strategies, developing custom performance curves to represent existing mechanical equipment, modeling complex utility tariff structures, and configuring the energy model as a reporting device to assist in M&V (measurement and verification) activities.
 This course requires prior modeling experience using eQUEST.
 Interested?

 Download our commercial and multifamily training brochure.
 Commercial Training Brochure